DreamGamer/VocableTasks/README.md

 # VocableTasks
 My first own application for learning English.

-This application is an application to learn English, so you can learn vocabulary, sentences and play a few games to learn faster and better.
+This application is to learn English, so you can learn vocabulary, sentences and play a few games to learn faster and better.

-This is my first application I've ever build without learning from course so please don't expect too much :=) And please let me know if you see some critical error, thanks :=)
+This is my first application I've ever build without learning from course so please don't expect too much :=) And please let me know if you see some critical errors, thanks :=)

 Coded by: Maurice Bertram